tomwhite007/rename-angular-component/README.md

 - Rename the files files associated with the component, directive or service whilst retaining their original postfixes
 - Rename the containing folder if it has the same name as the original file selected
-- Rename the class name of the component, directive or service to match the new file name - provided the class name matches the same naming convention as the filename
+- Rename the class name of the component, directive or service to match the new file name (provided the class name follows the same naming convention)
-- Rename the element, attribute or class selectors inside the class decorator meta data, and in all html templates in the repo (provided the selector follows the same naming convention)
+- Rename the element, attribute or class selectors inside the class decorator meta data, and in all html templates in the repo (provided the selector follows the correct naming convention)
 - Fix all import paths and their class names

 _Example - Changes to Component file after rename:_